AncestryDNA vs. MyHeritageDNA - Which DNA Test is Better for You?

 |Shipping & Handling - Global||Varies per country|

-23andMe more or less mirrors AncestryDNA when it comes to the price of the test - $99, or on sale for $79.
+23andMe more or less mirrors AncestryDNA when it comes to the price of the test - $99.
 Shipping and handling is $9.95 for standard or $36.95 for expedited shipping.
 There is no discount on shipping for additional kits.

 Adding in the health screening brings the price up to $199 or $159 with special online discounts.